songkg7/o2/.github/pull_request_template.md

 Please check if your PR fulfills the following requirements:

-- [ ] Tests for the changes have been added (for bug fixes / features)
+- [ ] Tests for the changes have been added (for bugfixes / features)

 ## PR Type